evgenyneu/evgenii.com/blog/_posts/2016-06-15-distributing-your-library-with-swift-package-manager.md

 ### Release a new library version

 Now we need to publish the library so other people can download it with Swift Package Manager.
 First, we upload the code to a Git hosting service like GitHub or Bitbucket.
-Then we create a new tag version *1.0.0* and push it to the hosting service:
+After it's done we create a new tag version *1.0.0* and push it to the hosting service:

 ```
 git tag 1.0.0